ThomasChln/snpclust/README.md

 ## Usage

-The snpclust function is the main function and can be called on a Genomic Data Structure file path.
+The snpclust function is the main function and can be called on a snpgds file path from the [R package SNPRelate](http://www.bioconductor.org/packages/release/bioc/html/SNPRelate.html).
 Results can be displayed with several plots.
 A demo is available in the *SNPClust applied to Europeans* HTML vignette.

 ## License